antvis/G6/docs/manual/FAQ/transform.en.md

 ---
-title: Transform a Shape in G6
+title: Transform a Shape or a Graphics Group
 order: 6
 ---